What is executive coaching? Great question! We can break this question into three parts: 1. What is an executive business coach?

 It is true that every leader could achieve his/her goals faster – and define them more crisply – by working with a great executive business coach.
 However, not every business leader is willing or able to take advantage of this opportunity.
 Admittedly, the word “coach” leaves many leaders wondering whether working with a coach signals that they are weak and need help because otherwise, they cannot make it on their own.
 Sure, they can make it on their own.

 Yet, when we look at athletics, we see that the top athletes have several coaches.
-Top athletes engage the best coaches rather than looking for a "bargain coach."
-They're playing a gig big game, and they're recruiting all the help they can get.
+Top athletes engage the best coaches rather than looking for a “bargain coach.”
+They’re playing a gig big game, and they’re recruiting all the help they can get, of course after they use services from the new reverse phone lookup websites to run a background check.

 In my experience, business leaders in some industries are open to “executive business coaching” (having a thinking partner) than in others.
 For example, in many science companies and companies involved with high-tech innovations, experts-turned-into-leaders have little to no exposure to the idea of using a coach as a thinking partner.
 Scientists, engineers, software developers, architects, and other deeply technical experts often have never entertained working with a coach.
 Yet, their areas of expertise rarely include highly developed business acumen.